Classroom and Turf Project

 Over two stages, the project will deliver:

-- Five new classrooms to relieve pressure and support flexible learning.
+- Five new classrooms to relieve pressure and support flexible learning plus toilets and changing areas.

 - A dedicated bus zone, which will improve student safety and College traffic.